Nethanialtan/myGithubActions/README.md

 * Input Repository Name, Add Name & Create Repository

-Create Workflow
+Create Workflow & Push new code, check the update code

 * Go to Add File, Click Create new file for workflow

 Push new code, check the update code

-* Input code, test the code and review the result